-Name of Member Education Experience David Palmer B.Sc., (Geology), St. Francis Xavier University, M.Sc., (Earth and Planetary Sciences) McGill University Ph.D.
-(Earth and Planetary Sciences), McGill University Prudent and CEO of a publicly listed corporation since 2003.
+Name of Member Education Experience Sam Leung B.A.Sc., Queen's University Vice-President Corporate Development of Adventus Zinc Corporation since March 2017.
+Mr. Leung has 12 years of international metals and mining sector experience in due diligence, M&A and strategic evaluation of assets.
+David Palmer B.Sc., (Geology), St. Francis Xavier University, M.Sc., (Earth and Planetary Sciences) McGill University Ph.D.
+(Earth and Planetary Sciences), McGill University President and CEO of a publically listed corporation since 2003.
 Mr. Palmer is a Professional Geologist with more than 25 years of management, technical, and exploration experience.
 During his career, Dr. Palmer has dealt with numerous executive committees and related financial matters.
 Patrick Reid B.A.
 Economics, University of Manitoba Past-chair of Public Accounts of the Provincial Legislature, as well as owner/co-owner of four businesses.